arunmeti2018/digital-closet/readme.md

 ## **License**

-This project is licensed under the MIT License.
+This project is licensed under the weCode License.

 ---